zhangjinshui-nerveee/nerveee_old/content/project/Research_on_PIC_Inductor/index.md

 As the electrical vehicle (EV) being increasingly popular, onboard chargers (OBC) have aroused great research and commercial interest worldwide.
 The state-of-the-art OBCs usually use Wide-Bandgap devices -- mainly GaN HEMTs and SiC MOSFETs -- because of their low loss and high switching frequency.
 This significantly shrinks the space occupied by heat sink.
 Meanwhile, the passive components account for the predominant volume of the converter.

-Different from traditionally popular ferrite cores, powdered iron cores have a special saturation process.
+Different from traditionally popular ferrite cores, powdered iron cores (PIC) have a special saturation process.
 <img src = "Comparison_between_PICandFC.png" width = "50%">
+Saturating earlier but more gentle, the PIC inductance starts to drop even when the current is small while still act functional when it's large.
+On the contrast, ferrite inductance stays almost constant for a certain range of current, but it suffers a sudden change at the boundary and thus cases unbearable current ripple.

 # Saturation Influencing Harmonics